codr7/sw/README.md

 `[]`

 ## Sexprs
-Sexprs are mostly used to pass forms without boxing at emit time.
+Sexprs are mostly used to pass forms literally at emit time.
 Evaluating a sexpr results in a stack containing its forms in reverse order.

 ```
 (1 2 3)